ellenlowing/woodpeckersPro/README.md

 - main_2: upload to second Arduino (the one with only MP3 player shield)
 ## test
 - testDeterWoodpeckers: test if lightdiode sends correct signal to speaker
-- testLightDiode: test if lightdiode functions
+- testPhotoDiode: test if photodiode functions
 - testFona: test if FONA shield functions
 - testShowVoltage: test if Arduino senses voltage correctly (need multimeter to check accuracy)
 - testSpeaker: test if MP3 shield and SFEMP3Shield library work
 - testUltrasonicSensor: test if ultrasonic sensor functions
 - testArduinoCommunication: test if main Arduino sends correct signal to second Arduino
 - testNewPingLib: test if NewPing Library enhances functioning of ultrasonic sensor
+- testMain: using 1-minute interval instead of 10-minute to test the whole main code